1986 All-Ireland Senior Camogie Championship: Semi-finals

-A four-goal blitz by Dublin’s Marie Connell turned the semi-final at Monamolin in Dublin’s favour.
+A four-goal blitz by Dublin’s Marie Connelly turned the semi-final at Monamolin in Dublin’s favour.
 The second semi-final at Nowlan Park was one of the best in the history of camogie’s 12-a-side era.
-Cork were leading by five points 3-12 to 2-10 entering injury time when, out of nowhere, Angela Downey got inside her marker and blasted the ball past Marion McCarthy from close range.
+Cork was leading by five points 3-12 to 2-10 entering injury time when, out of nowhere, Angela Downey got inside her marker and blasted the ball past Marian McCarthy from close range.
 A short puck-out fell to Angela.
 Not content to go for a point she let fly for a goal.
-Marion McCarthy dived to bring off a great save but saw the ball go off her stick to the unmarked Jo Dunne who scored another Kilkenny goal.
-Cork had led by three points at half-time and a goal from Irene O'Leary seemed to wrap it up for Cork with time running out.
+Marian McCarthy dived to bring off a great save but saw the ball go off her stick to the unmarked Jos Dunne who scored another Kilkenny goal.
+Cork had led by three points at half-time and a goal from Iren O'Leary seemed to wrap it up for Cork with time running out.
 The Irish Independent reported: The match was the best seen for some time.
 It had everything, two skilful committed teams, great scores, near misses and a breathtaking finish.
 From camogie’s point of view, what a pity it did not end in a draw, thus giving fans another chance to watch these great sides in action.
 Full credit to Kilkenny for plugging away when the game appeared to be slipping away from them.
-Claire Jones had her best game in the Kilkenny colours.
-She along with Angela Downey, Breda Holmes, Jo Dunne and Mary Fitzpatrick looked very sharp.
+Clare Jones had her best game in the Kilkenny colours.
+She along with Angela Downey, Breda Holmes, Jos Dunne and Mary Fitzpatrick looked very sharp.